hapifhir/hapi-fhir-jpaserver-starter/docs/docker.md

-# Matchbox container
+# Docker container

-if you have the rights you can download Matchbox as a docker container:
+if you have the rights, you can download Matchbox as a docker container:

 ```
 docker pull europe-west6-docker.pkg.dev/ahdis-ch/ahdis/matchbox:v3.8.1